viperproject/prusti-dev/docs/user-guide/src/tour/setup.md

 ```

 To simplify the tutorial, overflow checks by Prusti will be disabled.
-To do that, create a file called `Prusti.toml` in your projects root directory (where `Cargo.toml` is located).
+To do that, create a file called `Prusti.toml` in your project's root directory (where `Cargo.toml` is located).
 In this file, you can set [configuration flags](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html) used by Prusti.
 To disable overflow checking, add the following line:
 ```toml
 check_overflows = false